andreatoson3-netizen/Amatriciana/docs/SystemTestResults.md

 * When the City Mayor selects an occupied cell for demolition, the entity must be removed from the selected cell.
   - Result: OK
-  - Comment: When an occupied cell is selected and the "Demolish" option is used, the building is successfully removed from the grid.
+  - Comment: When an occupied cell is selected and the "Demolish" option is used, the entity is successfully removed from the grid.
   - Date: 28.08.2026

 * The selected cell must become empty after a successful demolition.
   - Result: OK
-  - Comment: After the building is demolished, the selected cell becomes empty and the construction cost is refunded.
+  - Comment: After the entity is demolished, the selected cell becomes empty and the construction cost is refunded.
   - Date: 28.08.2026

 * When the City Mayor attempts to demolish an empty cell, no demolition operation must be performed.